JonathanOnTop/ZennBijiWijen/README.md

 ### Stats:
 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>
-    - 🔭 I’m currently working on Pawno </br>
+    - 🔭 I’m currently working on Pawn </br>
-    - 🌱 I’m currently learning NodeJs, JavaScrip, ReactJs, Pawn </br>
+    - 🌱 I’m currently learning NodeJs, JavaScript, Python, Pawn </br>
-    - 👯 I’m looking to collaborate on Automation Project, Mobile Apps. </br>
+    - 👯 I’m looking to collaborate on Automation Project, Windows Apps. </br>
     - 🤔 I’m looking for help with master of programming. hehe </br>
     - 💬 Ask me about anything.</br>
     - 📫 How to reach me: <a href="mailto:isekai2711@gmail.com">Email me!</a>  </br>